Clifford algebras, Spin groups and qubit trees: Ternary Trees

-It was also shown, that any element may be expressed (up to $\pmi$) as product of other generators (and dropped).
-In such a case the construction corresponds to {\em universal} Clifford algebra with remaining generators.
+It was also shown, that any element can be expressed up to $\pmi$ as product of other generators.
+In such a case the construction with one dropped element corresponds to {\em universal} Clifford algebra.

-Each generator $\ttg^{(3^\Lvt)}_k$, $k=1,\ldots,3^\Lvt$ has $m_\Lvt = (3^\Lvt-1)/2$ terms in tensor product with only $\Lvt$ (non-unit) Pauli matrices, because recursion \Eq{tgenrec} append only one non-unit term for each level.
-The scheme of such terms may be represented by directed ternary $\CFtr{\Lvt}$-tree with first qubit as root \Fig{tertree}.
+Each generator $\ttg^{(3^\Lvt)}_k$, $k=1,\ldots,3^\Lvt$ has $m_\Lvt{=}(3^\Lvt-1)/2$ terms in tensor product with only $\Lvt$ (non-unit) Pauli matrices, because recursion \Eq{tgenrec} appends only one non-unit term for each level.
+The scheme of such terms may be represented by directed ternary $\CFtr{\Lvt}$-tree with first qubit as root, see \Fig{tertree}.
 Each triple of generators in \Eq{tgenrec} formally corresponds to path from the root of the tree to {\em leaf} nodes.

-For example, the tree with three levels represented on \Fig{tertree} may illustrate structure of nine triples with twenty seven generators: $\ttg_1^{(27)} = \mi\sigma^x_1\sigma^x_2\sigma^x_5$, $\ttg_2^{(27)} = \mi\sigma^x_1\sigma^x_2\sigma^y_5$, $\ttg_3^{(27)} = \mi\sigma^x_1\sigma^x_2\sigma^z_5$, $\ttg_4^{(27)} = \mi\sigma^x_1\sigma^x_2\sigma^x_6$, $\ldots,$ $\ttg_{27}^{(27)} = \mi\sigma^z_1\sigma^z_4\sigma^z_{13}$.
+For example, the tree with three levels represented on \Fig{tertree} may illustrate structure of nine triples with twenty seven generators: $\ttg_1^{(27)} = \mi\sgm^x_1\sgm^x_2\sgm^x_5$, \mbox{$\ttg_2^{(27)} = \mi\sgm^x_1\sgm^x_2\sgm^y_5$}, $\ttg_3^{(27)} = \mi\sgm^x_1\sgm^x_2\sgm^z_5$, $\ttg_4^{(27)} = \mi\sgm^x_1\sgm^x_2\sgm^x_6$, $\ldots,$ $\ttg_{27}^{(27)} = \mi\sgm^z_1\sgm^z_4\sgm^z_{13}$.

 The representation with tree provides yet another explanation of anticommutativity of all $\ttg_j^{(m_\Lvt)}$.
-Any two ``branches'' of tree have some common part corresponding to qubits with the same index and non-unit tensor factors, but only last pair of Pauli matrices in common subsequences (corresponding to ``fork node'' for pair of branches) may differ.
+Any two `branches' of tree have some common part corresponding to qubits with the same index and non-unit tensor factors, but only last pair of Pauli matrices in common subsequences (corresponding to `fork node' for pair of branches) may differ.
 Such approach produces an illustrative argument for the generalization with arbitrary ternary trees.

 Let us first extend the model to provide formal definition using some methods from theory of {\em deterministic finite automata} (DFA) \cite{Con71,InCom}.
-The DFA model below uses {\em extension} \cite{Kn1} of ternary $\CFtr{\Lvt}$-tree with basic nodes representing qubits and three additional {\em output nodes} for each leaf.
+The model of deterministic finite automaton below uses {\em extension} \cite{Kn1} of ternary $\CFtr{\Lvt}$-tree with basic nodes representing qubits and three additional {\em output nodes} for each leaf.
 For more general ternary trees discussed further number of children for any qubit node is added up to three by new output nodes.